-There I sat on a beach, staring at a crossroad, this decision would shape my future and impact other people.
+There I sat on a beach, staring at a crossroad; this decision would shape my future and impact others.
 I remember thinking, “Do I go back to what I know?”
 It was a good life; it was familiar, safe and comfortable.

 But, there was also missions.
 Parts of it sounded cool: telling people about Jesus, travelling, helping others and seeing God restore lives.

 Those things are awesome but I knew what it meant: leaving my family, my best friends, my home, everything I had ever known; it would mean giving up the future I had planned.
 The hardest hit was the money or lack thereof; I would not be paid each week, in fact, I would actually have to pay to help other people, covering my own food, accommodation and living expenses.

 God opening up doors after I finished my Discipleship Training School to work the same job, however now earning over $100,000 a year.
 So, I thought to myself, “Why go and do something that pays nothing and costs me a lot?”

 In this blog I want to focus on money and why it keeps so many people out of missions, especially men.

 With money comes a power over our lives, it gives us the control to do what we want.
 Having money means we can go on amazing holidays, drive a sports car and own nice things.